Instability of de Sitter space under thermal radiation in different vacua: Energy-momentum tensor in dS vacua

 \subsubsection{$T_{\overline{u}\overline{u}}$ and $T_{\overline{v}\overline{v}}$}

 It is straightforward to obtain

 where the irrelevant oscillating terms which vanish on average over some interval of $\overline{u}$ are ignored.
+More concretely, the oscillating terms appear as $e^{\pm 2 i \omega u}$, which correspond to the extremely rapid oscillation for $\overline{u}=0$ (or $u=-\infty$), thus they are averaged out on ${\cal H}^-$.
+On ${\cal H}^+$, $t_s$ goes to infinity, so when we consider $r_s=H^{-1}(1-\epsilon)$, i.e., the region slight inside ${\cal H}^+$, the oscillation is sufficiently rapid to be averaged out.
+Otherwise, we may restrict out attention on the region of sufficiently large $u$ on ${\cal H}^+$, as considered in \cite{Unruh:1976db}.
 Since the first term corresponds to the divergent vacuum energy, we need to renormalize it.
 As in the Schwarzschild space-time, we expect that $\langle H | T_{\mu\nu} |H\rangle$ to be regular for a freely falling observer on both the past and future horizons.
 This suggests the renormalizaton scheme $\langle T_{\mu\nu}\rangle^{\rm ren}= \langle T_{\mu\nu} \rangle -\langle H | T_{\mu\nu} |H\rangle$~\cite{Candelas:1980zt}.
 We also note that it is not explicitly summed over $\ell$ and $m$ which results in the Dirac delta function.
 It is because first we may be interested in the contribution from each $(\ell,m)$ mode, and second the above expression is just the limit around the horizon whereas another $\ell$ dependence appears as we move off from the horizon.
 In this case, only the summation over $m$ is meaningful which gives $\sum_m |Y_\ell^m|^2=(2\ell+1)/(4\pi)$.

 For the Hartle-Hawking vacuum, \eqref{eq:Bogolfin} gives

 and $\langle U' | T_{\overline{u}\overline{u}} |U'\rangle$ also has the same value.
 After renormalization, we obtain simply

 For the Boulware and the Unruh vacua, only the divergent term remains since $\langle B| b_{\omega\ell m}^{{\rm out}\dagger} b_{\omega'\ell m}^{{\rm out}} |B\rangle=\langle U| b_{\omega\ell m}^{{\rm out}\dagger} b_{\omega'\ell m}^{{\rm out}} |U\rangle=0$.
 After renormalization which subtracts $\langle H | T_{\overline{u}\overline{u}} |H\rangle^{\rm ren}$, we have